9 Signs It's Time to Replace Your Differential Cover with an Aftermarket Upgrade

 Don't get left behind!
 Catch up on the latest product information, installation explanations, news, events, new technologies, and more exciting content through Spelab's blogs.

-The differential cover isn’t something most drivers think about—until it leaks, cracks, or starts dropping gear oil like it’s trying to make a getaway.
-But when things go south, this seemingly minor part can cause major problems for your rear axle and drivetrain.
+The differential cover isn’t something most drivers think about—until it leaks, cracks, or starts dropping gear oil like it’s trying to escape.
+When issues arise, this seemingly minor component can create major problems for the rear axle and drivetrain.

 1. Leaking Differential Cover?
 Sealant Alone Won’t Save You